-We have an amended and restated revolving secured credit facility (the "Loan Facility") with CapitalSource Business Finance Group (previously known as BFI Business Finance).
+During December 2019, we allowed our revolving secured credit facility (the "Loan Facility") with Pacific Western Bank (previously known as BFI Business Finance and CapitalSource Business Finance Group) to expire by its terms.

-Under this Loan Facility, we may periodically request advances equal to the lesser of: (a) \$3.2 million, or (b) the Borrowing Base which is, in the following priority, the sum of: (i) 85% of eligible U.S. accounts receivable, plus (ii) 50% of eligible Canadian accounts receivable not to exceed \$300,000 (subject to any reserve amount established by CapitalSource), plus (iii) 35% of finished goods inventory not to exceed \$475,000 or 50% of eligible accounts receivable collateral.
-The Loan Facility currently allows us to borrow a maximum aggregate amount of up to \$3.2 million based on eligible accounts receivable and inventory.
-As of December 31, 2018, our eligible borrowing base was approximately \$1.5 million before adjustments, for which we had an outstanding balance of \$428,000.
+Under this Loan Facility, we had ability to periodically request advances equal to the lesser of: (a) \$3.2 million, or (b) the Borrowing Base which was, in the following priority, the sum of: (i) 85% of eligible U.S. accounts receivable, plus (ii) 50% of eligible Canadian accounts receivable not to exceed \$300,000 (subject to any reserve amount established by CapitalSource), plus (iii) 35% of finished goods inventory not to exceed \$475,000 or 50% of eligible accounts receivable collateral.
+The Loan Facility allowed us to borrow a maximum aggregate amount of up to \$3.2 million based on eligible accounts receivable and inventory.
+As of December 31, 2019, the line of credit had expired by its terms.

-Advances under the Loan Facility bear interest at the prime rate plus 0.75%, where prime may not be less than 0% (resulting in an interest rate of 6.25% as of December 31, 2018), and a loan fee of 0.10% on the daily loan balance is payable monthly.
-The Loan Facility provides for a minimum cumulative amount of interest of \$30,000 per year to be paid to CapitalSource, regardless of whether or not we draw on the Loan Facility.
-CapitalSource has the right to terminate the Loan Facility at any time upon 120 days' prior written notice.
-All present and future obligations of the Subsidiaries arising under the Loan Facility are guaranteed by us and are secured by a first priority security interest in all of our assets.
-The Loan Facility contains customary representations and warranties as well as affirmative and negative covenants.
-As of December 31, 2018, we were in compliance with all covenants under the Loan Facility.
+Advances under the Loan Facility bore interest at the prime rate plus 0.75%, where prime may not be less than 0% (resulting in an interest rate of 5.5% as of December 31, 2019), and a loan fee of 0.10% on the daily loan balance was payable monthly.
+The Loan Facility provided for a minimum cumulative amount of interest of \$30,000 per year to be paid to Pacific Western Bank, regardless of whether or not we drew on the Loan Facility.
+Pacific Western Bank had the right to terminate the Loan Facility at any time upon 120 days' prior written notice.
+All present and future obligations of the Subsidiaries arising under the Loan Facility were guaranteed by us and were secured by a first priority security interest in all of our assets.
+The Loan Facility contained customary representations and warranties as well as affirmative and negative covenants.